Partially adaptive nonparametric instrumental regression: Nonparametric instrumental regression

-Nonparametric instrumental regression models have attracted increasing attention in the econometrics and statistics literature (c.f. \cite{F03eswc}, \cite{DFR02}, \cite{NP03econometrica}, \cite{HallHorowitz2007} or \cite{BCK07econometrica} to name only a few).
-In instrumental regression, the dependence of a response $Y$ on the variation of an endogenous vector $Z$ of explanatory variables is characterized by
+Nonparametric instrumental regression models have attracted increasing attention in the statistic and econometric literature \citep[e.g.][]{F03eswc,DFR02,NP03econometrica,HallHorowitz2007,BCK07econometrica}.
+In many applications, the dependence of a response $Y$ on the variation of an \textit{endogenous} vector $Z$ of explanatory variables is characterized by

-is supposed to be observed.
-The nonparametric relationship is hence modeled by the structural function $\sol$.
-Typical examples are error-in-variable models, simultaneous equations or treatment models with endogenous selection.
-However, it is worth noting that in the presence of instrumental variables the model equations (\ref{model:NP}--\ref{model:NP2}) are the natural generalization of a standard parametric model (see, e.g., \cite{A74je}) to the nonparametric situation.
-This extension has first been introduced by \cite{F03eswc} and \cite{NP03econometrica}, while its identification has been studied e.g. in \cite{CFR06handbook}, \cite{DFR02} and \cite{FJVB07}.
-It is interesting to note that recent applications and extensions of this approach include nonparametric tests of exogeneity (\cite{BH07res}), quantile regression models (\cite{HL07econometrica}), or semiparametric modeling (\cite{FJVB05}) to name but a few.
+Typical examples of such settings are error-in-variable models, simultaneous equations or treatment models with endogenous selection.
+It is worth noting that in the presence of instrumental variables, the model equations (\ref{D:model:NP}--\ref{D:model:NP2}) are the natural generalization of a standard parametric model \citep[e.g.][]{A74je} to the nonparametric situation.
+This extension has first been introduced by \cite{F03eswc} and \cite{NP03econometrica}, while its identification has been studied e.g.\ in \cite{CFR:07}, \cite{DFR02} and \cite{FJVB07}.
+Recent applications and extensions of this approach include nonparametric tests of exogeneity \citep{BH07res}, quantile regression models \citep{HL07econometrica}, or semi-parametric modeling \citep{FJVB05}, for example.

-The nonparametric estimation of the structural function $\sol$ based on a sample of $(Y,Z,W)$ has been studied in the literature.
-For example, \cite{AC03econometrica}, \cite{BCK07econometrica} or \cite{NP03econometrica} consider sieve minimum distance estimators, while \cite{DFR02}, \cite{GS06} or \cite{FJVB07} study penalized least squares estimators.
-The optimal estimation in a minimax sense has been studied by \cite{HallHorowitz2005} and \cite{ChenReiss2008}.
+There is a vast literature on the nonparametric estimation of the structural function~$\sol$ based on a sample of $(Y,Z,W)$.
+For example, \cite{AC03econometrica}, \cite{BCK07econometrica} or \cite{NP03econometrica} consider sieve minimum distance estimators, while \cite{DFR02}, \cite{GS06} or \cite{FJVB07} consider penalized least squares estimators.
+The optimal estimation in a minimax sense has been worked on by \cite{HallHorowitz2005} and \cite{CR:10}.
 The authors prove a lower bound for the mean integrated squared error (MISE) and propose an estimator which can attain optimal rates.
-In the present work, we extend this result by considering not only the MISE of the estimation of $\sol$ but, more generally, a weighted risk (defined below), which allows us for example to consider the estimation of the derivatives of $\sol$, too.
-We show a lower bound for this weighted risk and propose an estimator which can attain this lower bound up to a constant.
+In the present article, we extend this result by considering not only the MISE of the estimation of $\sol$ but, more generally, a risk defined \wrt a weighted norm.
+This allows us for example to consider the estimation of the derivatives of $\sol$, too.